emann615/Active-Directory-Lab/README.md

 13. Enter the password you created for the Administrator account to log in to your Windows Server.

 <img src="https://user-images.githubusercontent.com/117882385/224515808-99425407-ef21-477f-ac70-7e5f301f2c4a.jpg" height="80%" width="80%" alt="Windows Server 2022 Install"/>

+<h3>Part 6: Set Up IP Addressing and Rename the PC</h3>

+1. Double click the DC machine to start it up again.
+2. Log in to the Administrator account.
+3. Click the Network icon on the right side of the bottom menu bar and click Network to open the network setting.
+4. Click Change adapter options.
+   * You should see two network adapters in the window that pops up.
+You need to figure out which one connects to your home internet and which one will connect to your internal VirtualBox network.
+5. Right click the first network adapter and select Status.
+6. In the window that pops up, click Details.
+7. Check what IP address appears next to IPv4 Address.
+   * If the IP address looks something like 10.0.2.15 it is probably connected to your home internet.
+   * If the IP address looks something like 169.254.196.79  it connects to the internal network.
+8. Close the Details window and the Status window.
+9. Repeat steps 5-8 for the second network adapter.
+10. Right click on the adapter connected to your home internet, and select Rename.
+11. Rename it to something like ‘_INTERNET_’.
+12. Right click on the adapter that connects to the internal network, and select Rename.
+13. Rename it to something like ‘X_Internal_X’.
+14. Right click on the internal network adapter again, and select Properties.
+15. Click Internet Protocol Version 4 (TCP/IPv4).
+17. Click the circle next to Use the following IP address and add the following information.
+    * IP address: 172.16.0.1
+    * Subnet mask: 255.255.255.0
+    * Default gateway: <leave blank>
+       * You do not need to add a default gateway because the domain controller itself will act as the default gateway.
+    * Preferred DNS server: 127.0.0.1
+       * 127.0.0.1 is a loopback address that refers to your IP address, so you can also use your IP address (172.16.0.1) as the DNS instead.
+18. Click OK to save your settings.
+19. Click OK again to close the Properties window.
+20. Next, right click the start menu and select System.
+21. Click Rename this PC.
+22. Rename it something like ‘DC’ for Domain Controller.
+23. Click Next and Restart now.
+24. In the little popup that appears click Continue.

+<h3>Part 7: Install Active Directory Domain Services and Create Your Domain</h3>

+Double click the DC machine to start it up again.
+Log in to the Administrator account.
+Once you are logged in, the Server Manager Dashboard will automatically load up, and you need to click Add roles and features to open the Add Roles and Features Wizard.
+In the window that appears click Next until you get to the page titled Select destination server You should see the server you created named ‘DC’.
+Select it, and click Next..
+On the next page titled Select server roles, click the box next to Active Directory Domain Services.
+In the popup that appears, click Add Features.
+Click Next through the next few pages, and click Install.
+Click Close to exit the Add Roles and Features Wizard.
+On the top right side of the Server Manager Dashboard you should see a flag icon with a yellow warning icon next to it.
+Click it.
+ From the menu that drops down, click Promote this server to a domain controller.
+This will open the Active Directory Domain Services Configuration Wizard.
+Select Add a new forest.
+In the box next to Root domain name, add your domain name, and click Next.
+You can name the domain anything you want, but for the purposes of this lab  just use ‘mydomain.com’.
+Type in a password and click Next.
+I suggest using ‘Password1’ again if you are only using this for the lab.
+Click Next through the next few pages and click Install.
+Once it has finished installing, you will see a popup that says ‘You are about to be signed out’.
+Click Close and your VM will automatically restart.
+Once your VM has loaded back up, log in to the Administrator account again.
+You will notice your account name now says ‘MYDOMAIN\Administrator’.

 <!--